-Edward R. McCarthy is a senior associate in Weil’s Miami office and a member of the Firm’s Complex Commercial Litigation practice group.
+Edward R. McCarthy is a senior associate, elected counsel effective January 1, 2017, in Weil’s Miami office and a member of the Firm’s Complex Commercial Litigation practice group.
 Mr. McCarthy is an experienced trial lawyer who has first- or second-chaired hearings and trials across the United States.
 His practice has focused on the defense of complex multi-district litigations and class actions, as well as matters related to securities and corporate governance, products, and commercial lending and collections.
 He also has extensive experience representing businesses in bankruptcy and receivership.

 Mr. McCarthy has counseled clients in a broad range of industries, including banking and financial services, health care, real estate, research, and manufacturing.
 Examples of his recent work include: